There’s something grimly poetic about Teufelsberg- the Devil’s Mountain.

 As we jumped back over the main gate and returned to the forest I was still buzzing with excitement- at having avoided security but also having had the opportunity to stand ontop of so many layers of recent history.
 It’s certainly dark history but it’s also somehow bittersweet considering that the country is no longer divided, the spy station is a gallery and the mountain is now home mainly to birds and bats and wild boar.

-Some photos of the station before it was ransacked (including pictures of T-Berg’s epic military/industrial document shredder) can be found here and an interview with one of the previous employees is featured on Abandoned Berlin.
+Some photos of the station before it was ransacked along with an interview with one of the previous employees can be found on Abandoned Berlin.
 For more urban exploration check out Berlin’s abandoned Spreepark.

 If you’re looking for parks that aren’t haunted Treptower Park just downstream of the abandoned Spreepark offers more than 200 acres of forest to explore in Berlin.
 While further afield in Munich the beautiful ‘English Garden‘ spans the entire northern stretch of the Isar river and has dozens of kilometers of trails and bike paths free of any grim reminders of the cold war.